Looping

 Play a looped area just once

-If you’d like a selected passage to play only one time through, check this box in the “Play options” area of the player’s settings:
+If you’d like a selected passage to play only one time through, click in the loop menu and select “Play loop only once.”

-This might seem counterintuitive — to play a loop once — but it can be a powerful way to practice.
-At your own speed, you can start the same passage over and over without having to seek to the start of it each time.
+This might seem counterintuitive — to play a loop once — but it can be a handy way to practice.
+At your own speed, you can start the same passage over and over without having to manually navigate to the start of it each time.

 How precise is the looping?